 - You were discharged on medical grounds or a service-connected disability

 - You were discharged for hardship, for the convenience of the government, early out, or for a reduction in force.

 Call HomePromise at 800-720-0250 today and our VA loan experts will order your VA Certificate of Eligibility (COE).
 We can often get your COE from the Veteran’s Administration on the same day!

 Qualifying for a VA-backed home loan is the first step for Veterans who want to use their home loan benefit.
 To have the best chance of qualifying you should choose a flexible VA lender who has experience with the process.

 Most lenders will use a minimum credit score for a VA loan.
-Often their minimum is 620, 640 or even higher.
-HomePromise has a minimum credit scores for VA loans of only 580.
+Often their minimum is 620, 640, or even higher.
+HomePromise has a minimum credit score for VA loans of only 580.
 Call today to see if you qualify at 800-720-0250.

 How To Get A Low Origination Fee